copsTvFan/cops-episode-guide/guide.md

 Aired 2003-05-10.

 **Bad Girls!
-3 Mardi Gras Special Edition** (8:15 PM Briefing) Women misbehave during New Orleans festivities; officers arrest female suspects involved in a physical altercation.
+3 Mardi Gras Special Edition**

+- (8:15 PM Briefing) Women misbehave during New Orleans festivities; officers arrest female suspects involved in a physical altercation.

 ## CP-1602

 Aired 2003-04-26.

-**Mardi Gras 2003 Pt 2** (11:31 PM Fight in Progress) 8th District
+**Mardi Gras 2003 Pt 2**

+- (11:31 PM Fight in Progress) 8th District

 ## CP-1603

 Aired 2003-12-06.

-**Coast to Coast 49** (New Orleans, LA -- 1:11 AM Officer Assistance Call) 8th District -- Officer Patrick Dees has been there 3 years, 2 years in the 2nd District uptown and 1 year on the task force.
+**Coast to Coast 49**

+- (New Orleans, LA -- 1:11 AM Officer Assistance Call) 8th District -- Officer Patrick Dees has been there 3 years, 2 years in the 2nd District uptown and 1 year on the task force.
 His partner Officer John Nelson says task force is a specialized unit that gives support to officers and target certain areas.
-An argument leads to a man crashing his SUV into a pole/Wichita, KS -- Smell of pot leads to a brawl/Indio, CA -- Domestic violence call about lesbians fighting over the bills.
+An argument leads to a man crashing his SUV into a pole
+- Wichita, KS -- Smell of pot leads to a brawl
+- Indio, CA -- Domestic violence call about lesbians fighting over the bills.

 ## CP-1604

 Aired 2003-11-22.

 **Bad Girls!
-4 Special Edition** (Palm Springs, CA -- 8:54 PM Traffic Stop) Officer Steve Woodward was born in Binghamton NY, got a degree in criminal justice, was a cop in Los Angeles for 2 years and has been there 8 years now.
+4 Special Edition**

+- (Palm Springs, CA -- 8:54 PM Traffic Stop) Officer Steve Woodward was born in Binghamton NY, got a degree in criminal justice, was a cop in Los Angeles for 2 years and has been there 8 years now.
 It's a great city to work in, always something going on.
 A man runs a stop sign to get back to the drive thru/Officer fighting in parking garage/Traffic stop with angry frog faced lady/Traffic stop with woman on heroin.
 Wichita, KS/San Bernardino, CA -- Deputy Osvaldo Pelayes

 ## CP-1605

 Aired 2003-12-13.

-**Coast to Coast 50** (Passaic County NJ -- 6:03 PM Traffic Stop) Cpl Anthony Damiano -- No turn signal leads to a drug bust/Palm Beach County FL -- Domestic violence call for a man who punched a woman at a convenience store/Forsyth County NC -- Shots fired call from a previous domestic call by a shirtless man.
+**Coast to Coast 50**

+- (Passaic County NJ -- 6:03 PM Traffic Stop) Cpl Anthony Damiano -- No turn signal leads to a drug bust
+- Palm Beach County, FL -- Domestic violence call for a man who punched a woman at a convenience store
+- Forsyth County, NC -- Shots fired call from a previous domestic call by a shirtless man.

 ## CP-1606